In this Audible review you can find out is an Audible membership worth it? Plus, learn how to get free books when you sign up for 30-day trial.

 6. You Can Listen to Top Authors Narrate Their Books

+There are over 200,000 audiobooks on Audible, many of which are classics or bestsellers.
 Recently, I’ve listened to the audiobooks Writing Down the Bones by Natalie Goldberg and On Writing by Stephen King.
-These are just two examples of where the author in question narrates his or her book.
+These are just two examples of where the author in question is also the narrator of his or her book.

 So, Is Audible Worth It?